oduameh/node-course/docs/Instructions/in-sync-quickly.md

 :::

-Once the `mithril-client` has finished downloading the Preview network snapshot, it is time to run the node again and see if we can get in sync
+Once the `mithril-client` has finished downloading the preview network snapshot, it is time to run the node again and see if we can get in sync:

 ```
 cardano-node run --topology ~/preview/config/topology.json \